RichardWHZ/personal-site/content/About Me/_index.md

 ---
 title : "About Me"
-date : 2020-08-09T16:56:56+08:00
+date : 2020-08-19T17:16:00+08:00
+chapter : true
+pre : <b>X. </b>
 draft :  false
-weight : 1
+weight : 0

 # Table of content (toc) is enabled by default.
 Set this parameter to true to disable it.
 # Note: Toc is always disabled for chapter pages
 disableToc : false
 # If set, this will be used for the page's menu entry (instead of the `title` attribute)
 menuTitle : ""
 # The title of the page in menu will be prefixed by this HTML content
 pre : ""
 # The title of the page in menu will be postfixed by this HTML content
 post : ""